jcolag/entropy-arbitrage/2025-09-11-thine-own-self.md

  > **TROI**: You know, this is a much better way of communicating for you.
 It's far less confusing than the way you normally speak.

 I also envision far fewer sexual harassment lawsuits.
 They should've given it a shot.
-After all, I remember more than one person at the time pointing out that the trombone stands as Riker's only real interesting trait, especially in an era---in our world, I mean---where the popularity of [Kenny G](https://en.wikipedia.org/wiki/Kenny_G) and similar artists, not to mention [Bill Clinton's notoriety](https://clintonwhitehouse4.archives.gov/WH/Family/html/inauguration1993.html) for his own (admittedly limited) musical skill, abruptly made saxophones the default musical instrument for jazz.
+After all, I remember more than one person at the time pointing out that the trombone stands as Riker's only real interesting trait, especially in an era---in our world, I mean---where the popularity of {% wiki Kenny_G|Kenny G|en %} and similar artists, not to mention [Bill Clinton's notoriety](https://clintonwhitehouse4.archives.gov/WH/Family/html/inauguration1993.html) for his own (admittedly limited) musical skill, abruptly made saxophones the default musical instrument for jazz.

  > **RIKER**: Did you come here for something in particular, or just general Riker-bashing?